Law enforcement ties, long delay complicate Arbery case

 The 911 operator sounded confused by the caller’s description of a purported crime: A man was in a house under construction.

 “You said someone’s breaking into it right now?”

 “No, it’s all open.
 It’s under construction,” the caller says, “And he’s running right now.
 There he goes right now.”

 The dispatcher says she’ll send police, but “I just need to know what he was doing wrong.”

 A second call comes in six minutes later: “I’m out here in Satilla Shores.
 There’s a black male running down the street.”

 The operator is trying to get more details when a man yells, “Stop. ...
 Damnit.
 Stop.”
 Then, after a pause, “Travis!”

 According to the police report, Gregory McMichael said he saw a person he suspected of burglary “hauling ass” down the street.
-He ran inside his house, calling for his son Travis.
-The two grabbed their guns, hopped into a pickup truck and chased him.
+He and son Travis grabbed their guns, hopped into a pickup truck and chased him down.

-Gregory McMichael told police they wanted to talk to Arbery and tried to corner him, but he began to “violently attack” Travis McMichael, the report says.
+He told police they wanted to talk to Arbery and tried to corner him, but Arbery began to “violently attack” Travis McMichael, the report says.
 The two fought over the shotgun, and Arbery was shot.
 The McMichaels claimed self-defense.

-The father and son were questioned, and police called the district attorney’s office, where Gregory McMichael had worked for more than two decades, for legal advice.
-They were released.
+Police called the district attorney’s office, where Gregory McMichael had worked for more than two decades, for advice, and they were released.